remix/OpenRailRouting/README.md

 * a lot of features which would need data which is not in OSM (incline, structure gauges)
 * support for barriers (e.g. gates)

-## Web Frontend

-This project includes a web frontend which is a fork of the original GraphHopper web frontend.

 ## Building

-This project uses Maven (for the Java code) and NodeJS for the web frontend for building.
+This project uses Maven (for the Java code) for building.
-`npm` has to be installed.

 ```sh
 git submodule init